 The audience award was given for the concept of a novel space transport method.
 The concept aims at mining the moon for natural resources using a superconducting magnetic launch system.
 The system also relies on superconducting magnetic energy storage (SMES) to supply the power to the superconducting magnets, catapulting the payload towards the Earth.

-“Curiosity, creativity and collaboration - we saw CERN’s core qualities impressively demonstrated during the three days of the hackathon,” said Johannes Gutleber form the Future Circular Collider (FCC) study office.
+“Curiosity, creativity and collaboration - we saw CERN’s core qualities impressively demonstrated during the three days of the hackathon,” said Johannes Gutleber from the Future Circular Collider (FCC) study office.

 Experts from CERN and the Universities of Genova, Vienna and Geneva participated in the Hackathon and helped the students tackle the technical challenges.
 A number of presentations during the first day demonstrated how superconductivity can contribute to a greener future.
 How it can be used in UPS systems based on flywheels, how the use of superconducting scanners can ensure high food quality and how concepts like Hyperloop and levitating transport could transform the future of travelling were some of the topics covered in the presentations.